gungler/Qt_PlaneWar/README.md

 # Qt_PlaneWar
-A small PlaneWar built on Qt, drawing with OpenGL
+A small PlaneWar built on Qt, using simple OpenGL